ietf-wg-alto/draft-ietf-alto-unified-props-new/definition_old.md

 `resource-specific properties` has issues for several reasons:
 -->

-However, a property may be associated to more than one information resources within an entity domain.
+However, A property may be associated to more than one information resources within an entity domain.
 For example, the fictitious property `pid:cdni-fci-capabilities` indicates CDNI capabilities (see [](#RFC8008)) of a set of `ipv4` or `ipv6` typed CDNI footprints included by some entities in PID